slipmatio/control-knob/README.md

 ### Configuration

-All configuration options are optional.
+**All configuration options are optional**.
 The options referencing inner coordinate positions are based on 100x100 coordinate system that is not affected by the imageSize.

 | Option           | Default                                          | Description                                                |
 | ---------------- | ------------------------------------------------ | ---------------------------------------------------------- |